 “Your sacred space is where you can find yourself again and again.” ~ Joseph Campbell

 Joseph Campbell wrote often about sacredness, whether sacred spaces, sacred rituals, or sacred living.
 One definition of “sacred” means connecting with a God or gods, while another means having immense respect or reverence for something.
 No matter what definition you ascribe to the word “sacred,” it undoubtedly evokes awe.
 This awe can make us put the idea of sacredness up on a high pedestal, when it is more important that we recognize the sacredness in our everyday lives.
+We embrace the messy sacred.

 In my mind, a sacred space should be pristine, a sunny space with gleaming wood floors and velvety pillows scattered around the floor.
 My ideal sacred space smells like fresh lemons and has the soft sounds of wind chimes outside an open window.
 My reality is quite different- my wood floors probably have random tufts of dog and cat fur, and my space is more likely to smell like garlic from last night or my daughter’s overzealous application of Victoria’s Secret body spray.
 A home shared with two kids, two dogs, two leopard geckos, and a cat will never be pristine, and is much more likely to have a medley of dogs barking and EDM than wind chimes.
-And yet, this is the space where I can find myself again and again.
+And yet, this is the messy sacred space where I can find myself again and again.

 Sacredness happens every day, and it happens even when the kitchen counters are cluttered.
 Sacred living occurs even when our space is not perfect, perhaps even because our space is imperfect.
 If sacredness is connecting with your God or gods, that can happen in even the messiest of places.
 If you define sacredness as regarding life with reverence and awe, that can take place anywhere.
 Being present, breathing in, being thank-full, and connecting can all occur in the space that you find yourself again and again.